galabovaa/scaffold/jl/README.md

 # Calling HiGHS from Julia
-IG May 2020
+IG June 2021
-atm locally

 jump-dev/HiGHS.jl
   uses the C interface.

-Instead it is possible to call C++ directly.

-For languages which allow it this should be the case.

-(Julia & Java)
+in progress.
+Mip and Qp solver added to the HiGHS_jll, version 0.3.1 pre-release.